monk-io/docs/_mkdocs/docs/guides/basic-app.md

                 value: 27017
     ```

-Now run the following to make Monk aware of your new template:
+Now run the following to make Monk aware of your new Kit:

     monk load app.yaml

 And that's it!
-It's very easy to wrap any containerized application into a Monk template.
-You could publish this template now for everyone to run with a simple `monk run yourname/app` or use it in composition with other templates.
+It's very easy to wrap any containerized application into a Monk Kit.
+You could publish this Kit now for everyone to run with a simple `monk run yourname/app` or use it in composition with other Kits.

 We are going to deploy it ourselves though, so publishing won't be necessary.